 THE FIRST COVENANT WAS A MARRIAGE COVENANT

-Israel was not married to the LAW.
-She was betrothed to the pre-incarnate Son of God, who made a betrothal covenant with her and led her thru the wilderness to the “promised land”.
-This is why idolatry was termed adultery.
+Israel was not married to the Law.
+She was betrothed to the pre-incarnate Son of God, who entered in to a betrothal covenant with her, and led her through the wilderness to the “land promised.”
+(See study: “The Mediator” for references showing that the Son of God lead Israel through the wilderness.)

 Isaiah 54:5 “For your Maker is your husband, The LORD of hosts is His name; And your Redeemer is the Holy One of Israel; He is called the God of the whole earth.”